BYOJS/eventer/WEAK.md

 ### Memory "Leaks"

 The classic definition of a "memory leak" means memory that can never be reclaimed.
-In other words, memory that was allocated in some way, but the handle to that memory has been discarded, and now that memory that can't be de-allocated; the only "solution" is to restart a process (e.g., browser, tab), or even a device.
+In other words, memory that was allocated in some way, but the handle to that memory has been discarded, and now that memory that can't be de-allocated; the only "solution" is to restart a process (e.g., browser, tab), or even the whole device.

 With modern, well-behaving JS engines, true JS program "memory leaks" -- in that classic sense, anyway -- are exceedingly rare.
-However, JS programs can absolutely *accrete* memory (not technically leaking) throughout their lifetime, where they are accidentally holding onto memory they're no longer using, and the GC isn't able to cleanup for us.
-This leads to GC prevention.
+However, JS programs can absolutely *accrete* memory (not technically *leaking*) throughout their lifetime, where they are accidentally holding onto memory they're no longer using, and the GC isn't able to cleanup for us.
+This leads to **GC prevention**.

 The most classic example of this is when a large value (array, object) is referenced/used in a function, and that function is registered as an event listener.
 Even if the program never references that value to use it again, the value is nonetheless kept around, because the JS engine has to assume that possibly, that event might fire to call the listener, where it'd be expecting that value to still be there.
 This is called "accidental closure".

 Even if the program intentionally unsets all its own references to that function (closure), an event emitter would typically hold a *strong* reference to that listener function, and thus prevent its GC (and the GC of the large array/object value).

-Explicitly unregistering an no-longer-used event listener is the easiest way to avoid this particular type of GC prevention.
+Explicitly unregistering a no-longer-used event listener is the easiest way to avoid this particular type of GC prevention.

 But this is typically challenging in complex apps, to keep track of the appropriate lifetimes of all events.

 ### Precedence

-A quick google search can confirm that "weak event listeners" is not a new idea, or only related to JS.
+A quick web search will confirm that "weak event listeners" is not a new idea, or only related to JS.
 Many other languages/systems have such capabilities, and have relied on them for a long time.

-JS is still comparitively *brand new* to this trend.
+JS is still essentially *brand new* to this trend.

 ### JS Weakness